 A stem cell is a type of “unspecified” or “undifferentiated” cell in the body.
 This means that they are, for the most part, a “blank canvas” that can become other cell types that form in the human body.
 So, stem cells really have no function of their own, other than replicating other types of body cells.
 They then turn themselves into the type of cell that is needed and perform specific functions.

 Stem cells have been used for a long time in regenerative medicine.
 Medical practitioners have used stem cells to treat chronic medical conditions, heal athletic injuries, restore joints, and more.
-Stem cell therapy is fairly new to treating hair loss and there are a variety of ways that doctors are using stem cells for hair loss.
+Stem cell therapy if fairly new to treating hair loss and there are a variety of ways that doctors are using stem cells for hair loss.

 Stem Cell Growth Factors for Hair Loss

 Stem cell therapy promotes healthy cell growth in parts of the body that are either damaged or diseased.
 Stem cells also promote healing properties in the human body and can help with the reduction of scarring and inflammation.
-When utilizing stem cell growth factors for hair loss treatments, the factors may potentially activate hair follicles that have become dormant and have stopped growing hair.
+When utilizing stem cell growth factors for hair loss treatments, the factors activate hair follicles that have become dormant and have stopped growing hair.